 I’ve used crawfish as a topping for this version, and in the paella are a few clams and shrimps.
 But you could also use other types of seafood like lobster, prawns, scallops, etc. This seafood paella is the most popular for visitors but is not the original version.
 The paella Valenciana is!
 A rabbit and snail version.
 Yeah… not as popular, let’s say.

-What gives the color to a seafood paella, if you do it the real way (no colorant) is the paprika and saffron.
-Often omitted, the saffron gives this great golden color to a paella, the only “problem” with it… it’s the price of this spice.
-So if you do not have any safran, you can always simply use some smoked paprika (spicy or sweet) and if you want an extra color, add little turmeric or food colorant.
+What gives the colour to a seafood paella, if you do it the natural way (no colourant), is the paprika and saffron.
+Often omitted, the saffron gives this tremendous golden colour to paella; the only “problem” with it… its price.
+So if you do not have any saffron, you can always use some smoked paprika (spicy or sweet), and if you want an extra colour, add little turmeric.

-This dish is usually eaten on a sunday afternoon, surrounded with friends and spending the afternoon (late brunch) on a restaurant terrasse by the sea or as a communal dinner with the neighbours.
-Paellas, originally, were used to be made over a direct fire, which gave the paella a smokey flavour.
-But in our modern days, you simply use the special Pimenton de la Vera (smoked paprika; spicy or sweet) to recreate this light smoky flavour.
+This dish is usually eaten on a Sunday afternoon, surrounded by friends and family—a whole afternoon event sitting at the terrasse of a restaurant.
+But also popular in the streets, it served as a communal dinner between neighbours.
+Originally, paellas were made over direct fire, giving the paella a smokey flavour.
+However, in our modern days, you use the special Pimenton de la Vera (smoked paprika; spicy or sweet) to recreate this smoky flavour.

-The best part of paella always lies at the bottom of the pan, a tasty toasted crust.
-It’s called the “socarrat” and only possible when using the special paella pan and with a direct flame, otherwise you’ll never get to create it.
-It’s not necessary, although in Spain, a paella without this toasted crust “socarrat” it’s like a cheeseburger without cheese.
+The best part of paella is the tasty toasted crust at the bottom of the pan.
+It’s called the “Socarrat” and is only possible when using the special paella pan with a direct flame; otherwise, you’ll never get to create it.
+It’s unnecessary, although in Spain, a paella without this toasted crust “Socarrat” is like a cheeseburger without cheese.